ianchanning/awesome-github-alternatives/README.md

 <br>`AGPL-3.0` `Python` `Mercurial` `Subversion`
 - [Kallithea](https://kallithea-scm.org/) (fork of Rhodecode) - Kallithea, a member project of Software Freedom Conservancy, is a GPLv3'd, Free Software source code management system that supports two leading version control systems, Mercurial and Git, and has a web interface that is easy to use for users and admins.
 <br>`GPL-3.0` `Python` `Mercurial` `Subversion`
-- [GitPrep](http://gitprep.yukikimoto.com/) - GitPrep is Github clone.
+- [GitPrep](http://gitprep.yukikimoto.com/) - GitPrep is GitHub clone.
 You can install portable github system into unix/linux.
 You can create users and repositories without limitation.
 This is free software.
 <br>[`Perl`][2] `Perl`
 - [Allura](https://allura.apache.org/) - Apache Allura is an open source implementation of a software forge, a web site that manages source code repositories, bug reports, discussions, wiki pages, blogs, and more for any number of individual projects.
 <br>`Apache-2.0` `Python` `Mercurial` `Subversion`